Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Implementation

 \subsection{Garbage Collection}

-This section describes the garbage collection (GC) of MVSG and record versions.
-In SGT~\cite{Casanova80}, incoming edges are never added to a committed transaction; similarly, we can delete MVSG nodes that will never make a future cycle if we guarantee that there would be no additional incoming edge.
+In SGT~\cite{Casanova80}, once a transaction commits, no incoming edges are added to the node of the transaction.
+This property allows safe garbage collection of committed nodes.
+Similarly, we can delete MVSG nodes that will never make a future cycle if we ensure that no new incoming edges will be added.
 However, in Oze, incoming edges can be added to the committed transaction in two situations.
 The first case can occur in the read protocol.
 As mentioned in Section~\ref{sec:read-write}, when selecting a version to read, a reader transaction may add edges to the transactions (\textit{write\_follower}) that wrote the skipped version.
-The second case can occur in order forwarding; when preposing a transaction, it adds edges to the \textit{write\_follower} transactions as mentioned in Section~\ref{sec:commit}.
+The second case can occur in the order forwarding; when preposing a transaction, it adds edges to the \textit{write\_follower} transactions as mentioned in Section~\ref{sec:commit}.

-Oze uses epochs to guarantee that incoming edges are not added to a node anymore and delete it.
-An epoch that satisfies this condition is called \textit{reclamation\_epoch ($e_r$)}. $e_r$ is the minimum local epoch of each worker thread minus one.
-We can prevent transactions from adding incoming edges that create a cycle by prohibiting (1) reading versions in $e_r$ or before (except the latest version) and (2) order forwarding to versions in $e_r$ or before.
+Oze uses epochs to guarantee that no new incoming edges will be added to a node, allowing it to be safely deleted.
+An epoch that satisfies this condition is referred to as the \textit{reclamation epoch} ($e_r$), defined as the minimum local epoch among all worker threads minus one.
+To enforce this, Oze prevents transactions from adding incoming edges by prohibiting: (1) reading versions from $e_r$ or earlier (except for the latest version), and (2) performing the order forwarding to versions in $e_r$ or earlier.

-Algorithm \ref{alg:clean} shows the cleaning algorithm of the graph.
-First, for each \textit{txnode} before $e_r$, check if there is a newer transaction in the followers than $e_r$ (Lines 4--11).
-This prevents removing the \textit{txnode} read by the transaction in progress.
-If there is such a transaction, or if there is an incoming edge (i.e., \textit{from} is not empty), the \textit{txnode} is excluded from GC targets (Lines 12--13).
-If \textit{txnode} is a GC target, delete its transaction ID from all followers (i.e., remove the incoming edge on the follower side), and then delete the node from the graph (Lines 14--16).

-For GC of versions, we remove versions in $e_r$ or before except for the latest one (in the serialization order).
-We need to check the MVSG and hold versions where transactions are reading them.
+For GC of versions, we remove versions in $e_r$ or earlier, except for the latest (in the serialization order).
+We must check the MVSG and hold versions if concurrent transactions are reading them.